Ford strengthens its business and prepares for sustained growth in 2026

 • ICE: 427,668 units (–5%)

 Nevertheless, investors reacted moderately positively to the report – following its release, shares rose by 2.7%.
-This indicated confidence in the company’s ability to adapt, particularly as over 80% of vehicles sold in the US are assembled domestically, which mitigates the impact of tariffs.
+This indicates confidence in the company’s ability to adapt, particularly as over 80% of vehicles sold in the US are assembled domestically, which mitigates the impact of tariffs.

 Ford’s management expected the first half of the year to be challenging, with EBIT potentially close to zero.
-An improvement was anticipated in the second half through cost reductions and the launch of new models.
+An improvement was anticipated in the second half driven by cost reductions and the launch of new models.
 However, the EV division remains unprofitable, with a loss of 5 to 5.5 billion USD expected for the full year 2025.

-Ford Motor Company Q2 2025 financial report
+Ford Motor Company Q2 2025 financial results

 Ford released its financial results for Q2 2025 on 30 July 2025.
 Key figures from the report are as follows: